When attempting to uninstall SafeGuard Enterprise Configuration module, an uninstallation token is required and I do not have/ know the password.

 SafeGuard Configuration Protection 5.35

-The correct procedure for uninstalling the configuration module has not been followed and hence a password is required to authorize the uninstall.
+The correct procedure for uninstalling the configuration module has not been followed, hence, a password is required to authorize the uninstallation.

 What To Do

 C:\Windows\Spec.exe).
 With this tool, it is possible to create an uninstall code.